GostLy/piBox-quickboxDashboard/README.md

  if [[ ! $distribution =~ ("Debian"|"Ubuntu"|"Raspbian") ]]; then
 ```

-After doing this you should elevate to root by typing "sudo su" and then running the automated install by typing "./setup.sh", install takes a while on the Raspberry Pi and does require some user interaction.
+After doing this you should elevate to root by typing "sudo su" and then run the automated install by typing "./setup.sh".
+Be aware that the install takes a while on the Raspberry Pi and does require some user interaction.
 Good luck!

 #### Purpose of this repo